The Power of Gratitude: How Intentional Thankfulness Positively Impacts Your Well-Being, Practice & Community

 The Business of Gratitude

-Showing gratitude in business helps to improve your own practice because people like to work with people who are genuine and who show appreciation.
+Beyond benefitting the world around you, showing gratitude has both personal and professional benefits, as people like to work with people who are genuine and show appreciation.
 For example, attorneys like those at Fleeson Gooing, who are familiar with local laws, taxation, and various other commercial and legal needs applicable to your business, set an example, and thus, are viewed as "go-to lawyers" in their community.

-To follow along with the PowerPoint created for this presentation, please follow along below.
+To follow along with the PowerPoint created for this presentation, click below.

 Gratitude in Psychology Today